zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 }
 ```

+> Note: `remotePath` must be correct otherwise breakpoints will silently fail

 When you launch the debugger with this new `Remote` target selected, VS Code will send debugging
 commands to the `dlv` server you started previously instead of launching it's own `dlv` instance against your app.